NDA-Software/socket-actions/docs/server/socket.md

 - url (Default: "http://localhost"): Url in which the express server and socket will be run.
 - port (Default: 3000): Port in which the express server and socket will be run.
 - actionsPath (Default: "./actions"): String of the path in which actions will be dynamically imported.
 In this folder it is expected that all files use "module.exports = " for exporting a class that extends Action class.
+- actions (Default: undefined): Alternative to giving a path to the actions folder, you can also import and instantiate the actions and supply them in a structure of Record<string, Action> being the string the path that will be used to call the action from the client.
 - disableAuthentication (Default: false): If set to true, this option will prevent onAuth to be executed, making the first message go directly to onMessage.

 ## Event Options